 Once you tap into that magic, there will come a time you will put your script out into the world for them to read/see it.
 The possibilities of reaching a wider audience is always an exciting prospect.
 Unfortunately, writers often get bogged down by impatience and rejection along the way.
 I recently got an email from a theatre company who read my play ANIMAL.
 The reading committee response to me after many months of waiting around, was simply this: I’m afraid we found that your play won’t fit well into our season.
 Bummer, but you can’t take these rejections personally.
 If you do, you will never write again.
 If I did, I would have quit a long time ago.

 Use rejection, disappointment as fuel.
 Pour it into your next project, adventure and do your best to keep your chin up.
 There will always be naysayers out there, but try not to be one yourself because there are times it will be hard to stay motivated.
 It will be hard to find the magic which is why you have to put the work in.
-Speaking of work, I’m on page 106 in my new two-act play called WAVES that delves into grief, loss, love and new life, centered around three generations of strong-willed women – all of which are at an infliction point in their lives.
+Speaking of work, I’m on page 106 in my new two-act play called WAVES that delves into grief, loss, love and new life, centered around three generations of strong-willed women – all of which are at an inflection point in their lives.
 Their stories weave through memories, living in the oftentimes chaotic present while simultaneously embracing a hopeful, yet fragile future.
 Wicked comedy and searing tragedy converge on a country house setting.
 A first draft of any script I’ve written is usually a wonderful mess, but as I fill these pages with words and I’m coming to the conclusion of the story, I feel a sense of hope that something magical is being created.

 I came across this great quote – ANONYMOUS – I could not find the source of who wrote it, but these parting words sum up my feelings: